When Less Can Be More: How to Choose the Right Multilingual Fonts

 - If you use multiple fonts in the same document, make sure all of them are compatible with the target languages.

-Asia languages present a special challenge for multilingual fonts.
+Asian languages present a special challenge for multilingual fonts.
 Unlike most Western languages that have a relatively small number of letters, Asian languages use ideograms (or characters) to represent words and syllables.
 For example, Chinese alone has thousands of characters, two types (traditional and simplified), and several regional dialects.
 Japanese is similar with thousands of characters derived from Chinese called Kanji, as well as two phonetic alphabets (Katakana and Hiragana).
 All three of these types are used in everyday text.

 Many Asian websites also use a combination of Latin and Asian text, making it desirable to have fonts that match in style in multiple languages.
 Additionally, global marketers need fonts that look good both digitally (on any device) and in print materials, so they must be available for use in several different software programs.